Brixworth: Clubs and amenities

 Brixworth Juniors Football Club is a football club that encourages children of all ages to be active and play sport.
 It has produced successful footballers, including AFC Rushden & Diamonds' Liam Dolman and Derby County's Jack Marriot.
 The adults' team, Brixworth All Saints, are in Division One of the Northamptonshire Football Combination, which is at level 8 of the National League System.
 It plays its home games on the village's St David's Recreation Ground.

 Brixworth Cricket Club plays on the ground at Haywards Barn, which was opened in 2008, as well as on St David's playing field for third team and junior games.
 The 1st team play in the premier division of the Northants Cricket League and the 2nd and 3rd team play in Divisions 5 and 13.
 They run 4 junior teams between ages 9 and 17 who play on both grounds.

 The Drama Society stages 2–3 productions annually – including a pantomime.

-The village is home to an award-winning historical re-enactment society, Sir William Harrington's Companye, who recreate life as it would have been for the 15th-century inhabitants of Brixworth.
+The village is home to an historical re-enactment society, Sir William Harrington's Companye, who recreate life as it would have been for the 15th-century inhabitants of Brixworth.

 There is a free village newspaper, the Brixworth Bulletin.

 Brampton Valley Way passes 0.7 mi west of the village, Pitsford Reservoir is about 1 mi to the southeast and the Northampton & Lamport Railway is 2.7 mi to the south at Pitsford and Brampton railway station.